 3 Hours (holidays)

-An 'entry charge' is required in addition to the lift tickets for the daytime tickets (9am - 3:30pm).
-The entry charge is 2,100 yen for adults and 1,050 yen for children (3-12 year olds).
+An 'Entry Charge' is required in addition to the lift tickets for the daytime tickets.
+This entry charge is 2,100 yen for adults and 1,050 yen for children (3-12 year olds).

 Getting to Rokko Snow Park